 Our tip: do the tour on your first day in Bangkok and ask lots of questions, so you’re set for the rest of your trip.

 Our Tips for Your Bangkok Food Tours Walk

-- These small group tours run daily from 10am-1pm, but numbers are limited (which is a good thing) so book ahead on the Bangkok Food Tours website as soon as you have confirmed your travel dates so you don’t miss out.
+- These small group tours run daily from 10am-1pm, but numbers are limited (which is a good thing) so we recommend booking this Old Bangkok Food Tour as soon as you have confirmed your travel dates so you don’t miss out.

 - Strongly suggest taking plenty of photos and keeping detailed notes, even if you’re not a writer/blogger — they’ll serve you well for the rest of your trip.